tidepool-org/data-model/device-data/types/basal/suppressed.md

 (More details of the precise allowed shape of a nested `suppressed` are available in the [`temp` basal documentation](./temp.md#suppressed)) and the [`suspend` basal documentation](./suspend.md#suppressed).)

 Note in particular that we do **not** include any timestamp or duration information in the `suppressed`: by definition, these values are always equal to those of the *active* basal interval's, and so it is not necessary to specify them.

-The legacy jellyfish data ingestion service does and did *not* validate the contents of the `suppressed` field beyond requiring it to be an object, so also note that these restrictions on allowed fields in `suppressed` do not hold for legacy data in any of Tidepool's database environments, including production.
-In particular, timestamp and duration information often appears—with misleading values that do not match the active basal's—on `suppressed` objects on `basal`s ingested through jellyfish.

 ### `suppressed` across schedule boundaries